-To configure the QoS Port Setting in the web interface:
+This page lets you set QoS port parameters.
+To configure QoS Port Settings in the web UI:

 - 1. Click Quality of Service and Port Settings. - 2.
 Select Mode, Default CoS, and Source CoS, for each port. - 3.
 Check which port(s) on which you want to enable the Remark Cos, Remark DSCP, and Remark IP Precedence. - 4.
 Click Apply to save the configuration. - 5.
 To cancel the setting, click the Reset button to revert to previously saved values.